 If we lined up all the rivers and creeks that flow into Port Phillip Bay and Western Port, how long would it be?
-We manage 8,680 kilometres worth of waterways, and work to maintain their health and habitat.
+If you guessed 25,000 kilometres, you'd be right!
+Find out how we manage these waterways, and work to maintain their health and habitat.
 Know more about your local waterways, home to 36 species of freshwater fish and many other animals and plants.

 History and heritage